shaleen-wonder-ent/user-guides/aum-centric.md

 ---

-## 4. Customer Asks — Mapped to Solution
+## 4. Common Questions — Mapped to Solution

 ### 4.1 "Can I get a report of security patches installed **BEFORE** I onboarded the server?"

 **Native AUM answer:** No — AUM begins recording from the moment its extension reports.

-**Our solution — one-time Day-0 backfill into Log Analytics:**
+**The solution — one-time Day-0 backfill into Log Analytics:**

 1. At onboarding (Arc agent install), automatically invoke a small script via `az connectedmachine run-command invoke` that extracts the OS's full update history.
 2. The script writes structured JSON to a Data Collection Rule → custom Log Analytics table `LegacyPatchHistory_CL`.